ingram1107/zettel-notes/lit/@Takanori2020.md

 Among the people that lived in poverty, 19.4% of them are seniors, which is higher than average compare to international community.
 The author predicts that this percentage will reach 30% as the Abandoned Generation reaching the age.
+Moreover, around 1.58 million people who were unmarried, 45- to 54-year-old, and live with their parents in 2016 that were either unemployed, NEET, or contract workers, 310 thousands of them were relying on their parents to maintain basic needs.
+From age 35- to 44-year-old, there are 288 thousands people face the same issue.
+Worryingly, those same families have little financial resources to take care of their children and facing great risk of bankruptcy.

+The trend of the gig economy around the globe may even worsen the economic and mental situation of the Abandoned Generation as it doesn't guarantee employee benefits and is forced to pack into a tight time constraint to deliver services.
+There might be a chance for them to fight against the capital via collective bargaining through unionisation, but the author is pessimistic about the strength of the Japanese union.